First-Time Homebuyers Guide: Your Path to Homeownership

 Senior adults holding a home

-Baby Boomers born between 1946 and 1964 now face the reality of retiring and downsizing.
+A Baby Boomer born between 1946 and 1964 now faces the reality of retiring and downsizing.
 This exciting season of life can come with a few challenges, as well as some unexpected opportunities!
-If you’re one of the many Boomers considering a move to a smaller home, it’s crucial to examine the equity you have in your current property.
+If you’re a Boomer considering a move to a smaller home, it’s crucial to examine the equity you have in your current property.
 The average Baby Boomer has stayed in the same home for around 15 years—and in that timeframe, home values have risen by 50% or far more depending on your area.

 So, what should you do with all that extra money once you downsize to a more manageable house?
 Consider paying all cash for your new place, especially if you want sellers to notice (and accept!) your offer.
 And as you adjust to retirement, using that leftover equity to purchase an investment property could be an easy way to generate extra income.